 The free Assertiveness Test may answer many questions, including: Are you assertive and generally in control of your life?
 Or, are you passive or even passive-aggressive?
 How effective are you standing up for yourself and your rights?

-This quick and easy assertiveness personality test can answer these questions and provide you with:
+This quick and easy free online assertiveness test can answer these questions and provide you with:

 Guidance and advice for different situations at home and at work

 Click the button below to take the free Assertiveness Test now – it’s quick and easy to complete and you get your results immediately (or continue to find out more):

 Assertiveness is not about being aggressive or forceful, or about taking things from others.
 At the right levels, assertiveness is about being able to interact with other people effectively.